OpenVoiceOS/community-docs/docs/skill_filesystem.md

 ### Get the path of the namespaced directory.

 `self.file_system.path` is a member value containing the root path of the namespace.
-However it is recommended that you use the `self.file_system.open()` method to read and write files.
+However, it is recommended that you use the `self.file_system.open()` method to read and write files.

 Example: